Article

 Time limitations

-• Obtain a green card for lawful permanent residence to continue working in the US
+- Apply for a green card to stay in the US

-• Leave the US and remain outside for one continuous year before obtaining a new H-1B visa from the available 85,000 each fiscal year
+- Leave the country for one full year before reapplying for H-1B from the available 85,000 each fiscal year

 Extensions beyond six years